yaron2/azure-kube-cli/README.md

 ### Restore or migrate a cluster's state

-Once you have executed the kube export command, you will see the exported configuration in the directory executed or custom directory path with a file named cluster.json.
-Execute the kubectl apply on the cluster.json to import the saved cluster configuration.
+Once you have executed the kube export command, the cluster's configuation will be generated and will be exported to a configuration file named cluster.json in the directory executed where executed or in the custom directory path specified.
+Execute the kubectl apply command on the cluster.json to import the saved cluster configuration.
 Make sure your config has the correct cluster context you want to restore to.

 `kubectl apply -f cluster.json`